hackuno/hackubau-docx/README.md

 </code></pre>
 <pre><code><b><u>java (pseudocode)</u></b>

-//instantiating all the objects that i want to use in .docx template (it must be extending HckReflect) Anagrafics me = new Anagrafics("me");
+//instantiating all the objects that i want to use in .docx template (them must be extending HckReflect) Anagrafics me = new Anagrafics("me");
 Anagrafics you = new Anagrafics("Jonny");
 Anagrafics fath = new Anagrafics("Roberto");